IHCaTHB-Starbound-Workshop/sbtool-mrmt/DOC.md

 2. Make a copy of the folder you choose.
 It does not matter where you make it or what you call it as it is temporary.

-3. Within this copy search and replace multiple different items appearing only in file text, not in any file or folder names.
+3. Within this copy search and replace multiple different items appearing only in text files, not in any file or folder names.
   * `.mrmtname.` with the same name you chose for the base module search and replace.
   * `.mrmttitlename.` with the name of your species written with proper capitalization, or however you want it presented.
   * `.mrmtcapname.` with the name of your species written in all caps.